- Common Name

 USFWS: Not listed

-Male swans are called cobs, females are pens, and young are cygnets.
+Male swans are called cobs, females are pens, and the young are called cygnets.

-Swans have far more neck vertebrae than mammals, with 24 or 25 vertebrae; most mammals only have seven.
+Swans have f 24 or 25 vertebrae compared to most mammals that only have seven.

 Swan parents will carry cygnets on their back while swimming, enabling the parents to regain weight lost to the rigors of mating, egg laying, incubation, simultaneous feeding, and brooding.
 This practice also provides protection for the downy cygnets.